 Tool #4: A Ruler or Straight Edge

+A ruler is an essential book illustration tool.
 A proper straight edge is vital to creating clean crisp, straight lines.
 And the measurements on a ruler will help if you are working on something very precise that requires consistent sizing.

 Along the same lines, a compass or protractor will help you create perfect circles.
 Many artists choose to draw these shapes without these tools, which can produce drawings with a lot of charm, but it’s helpful to have them on hand for when precision is important.